10 Tips for Creating an Effective Candle Display in your Retail Space

 7. Snap a lot of SHELFies

+Visual merchandising isn’t just a way to sell more products; it’s also a service that you’re providing to your customers.
 Customers are often driven into your store by some sort of need.
 For example: they need a last minute Mother’s Day gift (but have no idea what to get).
 By anticipating what your customers need and curating product groupings or themed displays accordingly, you can create a shopping experience that answers their needs.

 But don’t stop there!
 Leverage social media to bring that experience beyond the boundaries of brick-and-mortar, and reach customers before they’ve even set foot in your store!